MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-github-ec.md

 1. Back in the Defender for Cloud Apps console, you should receive a message that GitHub was successfully connected.

-1. Work with your GITHUB organization owner to grant organization access to the oAuth app created.
-Organization owner has to navigate to **Organization Settings** -> **Integrations** -> **Third-party access** for granting access.
+1. Work with your GitHub organization owner to grant organization access to the OAuth app created.
+The organization owner should navigate to **Organization Settings** -> **Integrations** -> **Third-party access** to grant access.

  > [!NOTE]
  >
- > Organization owner will find the request from oAuth app only post connecting GITHUB to Defender for Cloud Apps.
+ > The organization owner will find the request from the OAuth app only after connecting GitHub to Defender for Cloud Apps.

 1. Make sure the connection succeeded by clicking **Test API**.